Through hard work and dedication, social workers advance human rights and create a more just society.

 Illinois State's preferred filing period for freshman students for the fall semester is September 1-November 15.
 Applying early is encouraged, as the University must limit enrollment due to space at the University and in specific majors/programs.
 Visit the Office of Admissions to apply today!

-How can I prepare to major in Social Work?
+Prepare to major in Social Work

 The Social Work major builds on foundation skills in math, writing, science, social sciences, history and reasoning.
-The more classes you can take in high school that will help you improve upon these skills, the better.
+The more classes you can take in high school that will help you improve these skills, the better.